hslbck/gnome-shell-extension-radio/README.md

 * Search online radio directory http://www.radio-browser.info/ (https://github.com/hslbck/gnome-shell-extension-radio/issues/23)

 ### Notice when updating this extension - Preventing loss of configured channels
-* With the latest commit the `channelList.json` file is being moved to the home directory
+* With the latest update the `channelList.json` file is being moved to the home directory
-* Currently only update through sources (github download) is affected, not an update through the extension webpage!
-* Before installing the new version make a backup of your `channelList.json`
+* Before installing the new version make a backup of your `channelList.json` at a folder of your choice
 * `channelList.json` can be found in the directory ~/.local/share/gnome-shell/extensions/radio@hslbck.gmail.com
 * Replace the extension and reload the gnome-shell
 * A new directory `~/.gse-radio` is created with a copy of the default `channelList.json`